ZoeLeBlanc/is578-intro-dh/_materials/intro_data_analysis/01-intro-text-analysis.md

 - MALLET [https://mimno.github.io/Mallet/topics.html](https://mimno.github.io/Mallet/topics.html) or for a web browser version JSlda [https://mimno.infosci.cornell.edu/jsLDA/jslda.html](https://mimno.infosci.cornell.edu/jsLDA/jslda.html)
 - WordCounter from DataBasic [https://www.databasic.io/en/wordcounter/](https://www.databasic.io/en/wordcounter/) (also web browser)

 and then compare the results from one of these tools to what you produced in Voyant Tools.
+You should once again use this data: [GitHub repo](https://github.com/ZoeLeBlanc/is578-intro-dh/tree/gh-pages/public_course_data/data_analysis_examples) or [Google Drive folder](https://drive.google.com/drive/folders/1S0NuYbGvwHMXsl_5cEahlsjMSOm2pI3h?usp=sharing), though if you have an idea for a different corpora you are welcome to use that instead or ask the instructor for help generating one from our Index of DH Abstracts.

-You can use the same corpora or a different one, but the goal is to try to identify the differences between these tools and what they tell us about the data.
+In your assignment, you can use the same corpora or a different one from the one you used in class, but the goal is to try to identify the differences between these tools and what they tell us about the data.
 In terms of sharing results, you should either create a Markdown file or Google Doc that outlines your findings and then link to that in the relevant GitHub discussion.
 If you are having trouble with the tools, please let me know and I can help you troubleshoot.

 Remember this assignment is exploratory so there is no right or wrong answer, but you should try to identify the differences between these tools and what they tell us about the data.